-The Members of KORE FOODS LIMITED
+To The Members of KORE FOODS LIMITED

-Report on the Financial Statements
+Report on the Audit of the Financial Statements Opinion

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid Ind AS financial statements give the information required bythe Act in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted in India of the state of affairs of theCompany as at March 312020 and its loss total comprehensive income its cash flows and thechanges in equity for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 in the manner so required and give a true and fair view in conformitywith the Indian Accounting Standards prescribed under section 133 of the Act read with theCompanies (Indian Accounting Standards) Rules 2015 as amended ("Ind AS") andother accounting principles generally accepted in India of the state of affairs of theCompany as at March 312020 and its loss total comprehensive income statement ofchanges in equity and its cash flows for the year ended on that date.

-Emphasis of Matters
+Emphasis of Matter

 We draw attention to the following matters in the Notes to the financial statements: